 For those who need to sign:

-If someone has never viewed the handbook before, they won't see any annotations since, to them, the handbook is brand new and has never changed.
+If someone has never viewed the document before, they won't see any annotations since, to them, the document is brand new and has never changed.
 They'll just be asked to sign.

-If someone has viewed the handbook before, but have never signed, they'll see a list of the new annotations since the last time they viewed.
+If someone has viewed the document before, but have never signed, they'll see a list of the new annotations since the last time they viewed.

-If someone has signed the handbook before, they'll see a list of all annotations that were created since the last time they signed (even if they've previously dismissed them).
+If someone has signed the document before, they'll see a list of all annotations that were created since the last time they signed (even if they've previously dismissed them).

 Signing an acknowledgement dismisses all annotations.